rtglasse/python_r_sql_apps/README.md

-Data Science in Sports Analytics & the NHL - A capstone report on how data science is utilized in the realm of sports analytics, how it has evolved over time, and its specific applications to the National Hockey League
+Data Science in Sports Analytics and the NHL - A capstone report on how data science is utilized in the realm of sports analytics, how it has evolved over time, and its specific applications to the National Hockey League

 Neural Network Code.pdf - A Jupyter Notebook code file converted to PDF showing how the PyTorch Library is utilized to train and evaluate various neural networks for classification purposes